e-WV: The West Virginia Encyclopedia Online

 Sign in or create a free account to curate your search content.

 Songwriter Walter E. "Jack" Rollins (September 15, 1906 - January 1, 1973) wrote the lyrics to "Here Comes Peter Cottontail" and "Frosty the Snow Man," two of America's most popular songs.
-Rollins was born in Keyser.
-While growing up in Mineral County, Rollins cared for his mother who had glaucoma.
+Rollins was born in West Overton, Pennsylvania.
+During his childhood, he also lived at times in Keyser at 97A Street.
+While growing up, Rollins cared for his mother who had glaucoma.
 They both wrote poetry, and she encouraged him to put his to music.

 He left home at 18, working first at a glass factory in Pittsburgh and later traveling with a carnival.
 He also worked at Penn Station in New York, starting as a baggage handler.
 Rollins wrote song lyrics as a freelancer before joining music publishers Hill and Range in New York in 1948.
 In 1949, he wrote the lyrics to "Peter Cottontail," with Steve Nelson writing the music.
 The song sold more than a million copies, with recordings by Guy Lombardo, Gene Autry, Dinah Shore, Roy Rogers, and others.